 Official Incore Sports

 Which countries do you ship to?

-We ship to Poland, EU countries, the United Kingdom, Ireland, Norway and Switzerland.
-Incore Sports products have already reached more than 40 countries.
+We ship across Poland, the EU, the United Kingdom, Ireland, Norway and Switzerland, and our products have already reached more than 40 countries.
 Shipping to North and South America is in preparation and not yet available.
+Orders for Poland are handled by incoresports.pl; orders for Europe and international customers by incoresports.eu.

 How do I care for my kettlebell, macebell or clubbell?

-Incore Sports was founded in Poland in 2023.
-It started because there were no good competition kettlebells for serious kettlebell sport, then grew into macebells, clubbells, belts, wristbands and accessories — with magnetic add-on weights and apparel planned next.
+Incore Sports was founded in Poland in 2023, out of a simple gap: there were no good competition kettlebells for people training kettlebell sport seriously.
+It started with kettlebells and grew into hardstyle bells, macebells, clubbells, belts, wristbands and accessories, with magnetic add-on weights and expanded apparel planned next.
+The brand is built by people who train, for people who train.

 Where can I buy Incore Sports products?

+This website is the brand's knowledge hub — it does not sell directly.
 Orders are handled by our official regional stores: incoresports.pl for Poland and incoresports.eu for Europe and international customers.
-This website is the brand's knowledge hub and does not sell directly.
+Choosing your regional store means correct pricing, shipping and support for where you are.

+Official Incore Sports